abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 }
 ````

-* This DTO class is used to get book information from the user interface to create or update a book.
+* This DTO class is used to get book information from the user interface while creating or updating a book.
 * It defines data annotation attributes (like `[Required]`) to define validations for the properties.
+DTOs are automatically validated by ABP.
-* Each property has a `[Display]` property which sets the label on UI forms for the related inputs.
-It's also integrated to the localization system.
+* Each property has a `[Display]` property which set the label text on UI forms for the related input (it's also integrated to the localization system).
 The same DTO will be used as View Model.
 That's why it defines that attribute.
 You may find incorrect to use DTOs as View Models.
 You could use a separated view model class, but we thought it's practical and makes the sample project less complex.

 #### IBookAppService